Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

 ## Chapter 19: The Goldilocks Rule: How to Stay Motivated in Life and Work

 - The brain loves a challenge but only if it's in an optimal zone of difficulty.
-- The Goldilocks Rule: that humans experience peak motivation when working on tasks that are right at the edge of their current abilities.
+- *The Goldilocks Rule*: that humans experience peak motivation when working on tasks that are right at the edge of their current abilities.
 - Improvement requires a delicate balance between challenges and progress.
 - Mastery requires practice, but that eventually becomes boring.
 - The greatest threat to success isn't failure but boredom.